 Georgia Koutiva is the Partner responsible for client care and complaints handling.

-When a client contacts us, Sarah and/or Georgia must assess whether the firm has the resources and most importantly the skills for a matter before agreeing or consenting to accept instructions.
+When a client contacts us, Semina and/or Georgia must assess whether the firm has the resources and most importantly the skills for a matter before agreeing or consenting to accept instructions.
 If the decision is negative then the client must be notified promptly so not to delay matters any further.

 If we accept the instructions then we will provide the client with our client engagement letter.
 Our relationship with the client is a contractual one with legal and conduct obligations.
-Georgia and Sarah will ensure that their decision does not discriminate unlawfully.
+Georgia and Semina will ensure that their decision does not discriminate unlawfully.

 The Client’s satisfaction will be monitored throughout the duration of the instruction.
 When a matter concludes, each fee earner must send our client feedback questionnaire to the client.
 Georgia will review and safekeep all questionnaires to monitor any trends/issues that need rectifying.